The maximum amount that you can contribute to your TFSA is limited by your TFSA contribution room.

 Your TFSA contribution room information can be found by going to one of the following services:

 If the information that we have about your TFSA transactions is not complete or if you have made contributions to your TFSA this year, use Form RC343, Worksheet – TFSA contribution room, to calculate your TFSA contribution room for the current year.
-If we have deemed your unused TFSA contribution room to be a specific amount, do not use this form, call us for more information.
+If we have deemed your unused TFSA contribution room to be a specific amount, do not use this form; contact us for more information.

-You should keep records about your TFSA transactions to ensure that you do not exceed your TFSA contribution room.
-The CRA will also keep track of your contribution room and determine the balance of room at a particular time for each eligible individual based on information provided by the TFSA issuers.
+You must keep records about your TFSA transactions to ensure that you do not exceed your TFSA contribution room.
+We will also keep track of an individual's contribution room and determine the balance of room for each eligible individual based on information provided annually by the TFSA issuers.